Beachamwell: Crosses

 The village is unusual in having two wayside crosses.
-Both are Grade II Listed Buildings.
+Both are Grade II Listed.

 The central one is close to the east wall of the churchyard, near the phone box.
 It has been moved twice.
 Originally it stood at the other end of the village green, near the pub, but in the mid 19th century it was appropriated as a boundary marker for the glebe and moved 733 yd north-east.
 In 1984 it was moved again, to the present site.
 What remains is a socket stone about 28 in square, and the base of the shaft which is rectangular in cross-section – about 13 in long, 7 in wide and 22 in high.
 A G for “Glebe” is incised on the south-east face of the socket stone.

 The northern cross is located just west of the junction of Chestnut Walk and the Swaffham Road, just north of the roadway here.
 However, this cross has been moved as well.
 Originally it stood on a low mound nearer the road, but was knocked over by a cart in 1910 and so moved back.
 The mound has vanished.
 The socket stone is about 28 in square, and has sunk into the ground.
 The cross shaft is square below and octagonal above, 13.5 in square at the base and 55 in high.